How Retired and Senior Volunteer Programs Work

-You had a great working career, with lots of exciting challenges.
+You had a great career, with lots of exciting challenges.
 Now you’ve retired and you’re ready to enjoy your leisure time.
 There’s only one problem — you have a little too much leisure time.
 If you’re finding your retirement schedule a bit too empty for your liking, you may want to consider becoming a volunteer.
 Volunteering can help you give back to your community while filling your leisure time with rewarding experiences.

 What Are Retired and Senior Volunteer Programs?